We have all experienced it – the new furniture we were so excited about begins to fade, crack, or fall apart after only a few years.

-Many furniture manufacturers, including do-it-yourself kits, use a combination of plywood or veneer to give furniture the false impression of being solid wood.
+Many furniture manufacturers, including do-it-yourself kits, use a combination of plywood or veneer to give you the false impression that the furniture is real wood.

-Veneer is a covering made of very thin wood, usually only a couple millimeters in thickness, used to cover the surface of an object.
+Veneer is a covering made of very thin wood, usually only a couple millimeters thick, used to cover the surface of an object.

-Veneer is easily stained and painted, and it can be made to look very similar to solid wood furniture.
+Veneer is easily stained and painted, and can look very similar to solid wood furniture.

-Plywood, on the other hand, is made by gluing numerous strips of thin wood together.
+Plywood, on the other hand, is made by gluing numerous strips of thin wood together to create a thicker board.
 While plywood is more stable than veneer, it is not considered solid wood.

 How can you tell if veneer or plywood was used to make furniture?

 Tapping the furniture is one of the biggest indicators.
 If the tapping produces a hollow or echoing sound, then it is not solid wood.